-The criterion for testing was that they had developed akathisia with suicidality only after medication with psychiatric drugs, and many developed side effects that were mistaken for mental illness.
+The criterion for testing was that they had developed akathisia with suicidality only after being medicated with psychiatric drugs.
+Many developed side effects that were mistaken for mental illness.

 Only three had normal wild type genes, and they were on high doses, or two or more drugs.

-60% of those tested spent more than a year on medicines, 10% spent more than ten years as mental health patients and 20% are still on drugs as their treaters are not responsive to pharmacogenetic information, or to fraudulent marketing, proved in courts about the frauds underpinning the information on which they base their prescribing.
+60% of those tested spent more than a year on medications, 10% spent more than ten years as mental health patients, and 20% are still on drugs as their treaters are not responsive to pharmacogenetic information.
+Instead, they are responsive to drug company marketing which has been proved in courts to be fraudulent, and they base their prescribing on this false information.

 This is the population described here: